bozburak/AzureDevopsAutoTag-BeforeMerge/README.md

 English Description:
 This Windows Service is designed to interact with Azure DevOps APIs and automate specific work item management tasks.
-The service runs at regular intervals (every 15 minutes) and performs the following functions:

 Work Item Query: The service queries Azure DevOps for work items assigned to a specific user (in this case, "Burak BOZ") that are in "Committed," "New," or "Approved" states and do not have certain tags (such as "Waiting Release" or "In Review").